 Electricity and water are the main utilities used in the Company's exploration and mining.
 Because the Company's mines are situated in remote locations in China, the Company faces a relatively higher risk of an interruption or shortage in the Company's electricity supply, which could materially and adversely affect the Company's production and production safety by disrupting operations such as water pumping and ventilation.
-For example, according to the Jiama Technical Report, the Jiama Project may experience power shortage until the central power grid of Tibet is connected to China's national power grid and shortage in electricity supply for mine and processing production during the winter dry season may affect the ability of the Jiama Project in meeting production targets.
-Such a power outage occurred in late December 2010, impeding production for several weeks.
-As of January 2012, the power grid facilities in the Tibet Autonomous Region were connected with China's national power grid facilities in the Qinghai Province and the Jiama Project has secured sufficient electrical power for its present and future operations.
-Any increase in the prices of electricity or water could also materially and adversely affect the Company's financial condition and results of operations.
+For example, the remote location and harsh climate at the Jiama Mine makes it susceptible to power shortages during the winter months which have disrupted production in the past.